Berov/GoogleDeveloperChallengeScholarship-AndroidBasics-Nanodegree-2018/SixthProject-NewsApp/README.md

 11. The grading logic checks each answer correctly.
 The app accurately calculates the number of correct answers and does not include incorrect answers in the count.

 This project is about combining various ideas and skills we’ve been practicing throughout the course.
 They include:
-  Connecting to an API
+  -Connecting to an API
-  Parsing the JSON response
+  -Parsing the JSON response
-  Handling error cases gracefully
+  -Handling error cases gracefully
-  Updating information regularly
+  -Updating information regularly
-  Using an AsyncTask
+  -Using an AsyncTask
-  Doing network operations independent of the Activity lifecycle
+  -Doing network operations independent of the Activity lifecycle

 # Realisation: